-I discovered on my route across Asia that as a solo traveller on a motorbike I was in many ways as much of a curiosity to the people I met on my path as they were to me, often even more so.
-Also, riding an “exotic” machine with weathered riding gear just added to my alien carisma and helped boost my standing pretty much to celebrity status.
-There were countless times by the side of the road in which I was approached by locals with smiles, hand shakes, words of appreciation and eager offers of hospitality.
+I discovered, on my route across Asia, that as a solo traveller on a motorbike I was in many ways as much of a curiosity to the people I met on my path as they were to me, often even more so.
+Riding an “exotic” machine with weathered riding gear also added to my alien charisma and helped boost my standing with many locals pretty much to celebrity level.
+There were countless times by the side of the road in which I was approached by people with smiles, hand shakes, words of appreciation and eager offers of hospitality.
 I was treated like someone in a position of eminence, of ranking, a star, or at least it felt as though I were.

-The attention however, caught me off guard.
+The attention caught me off guard.
 It was flattering initially and I felt encouraged to engage with my new found friends and pals.
 People seemed authentically welcoming, kind and concerned.
 I was a guest in their country and a flag bearer for the world I had come from.
-But, it soon became apparent that dealing with the interest and attention from the locals was a repetitive routine that gradually turned into a chore.
-I was often surrounded to the point that I had no space to manoeuvre my machine, people would start to touch bike and equipment and I was asked the same questions time and time again, five, six, ten times a day.
-It became hard to bare, a bit of an annoyance and in the long run I found it less stressful to avoid any unsolicited attention as much as possible in pretty much the same way I think real celebrities do too.
+However, it soon became apparent that dealing with the keen interest from the locals was a repetitive routine that gradually turned into a chore.
+I was often surrounded to the point that I had no space to manoeuvre my machine, people would start to touch and fondle with my bike and equipment and I was asked the same questions time and time again, five, six, ten times a day.
+It became hard to bare, a bit of an annoyance and in the long run I found it less stressful to avoid any unsolicited attention as much as possible in pretty much the same way I think real celebrities do.

 As I idled at a traffic light in Grozny (the capital) admiring the gleaming new town centre I noticed a little commotion reflected in my rear view mirrors.
 A group of lads hurried to my side from the cars behind.

 In Iran things really took off.
 I was regularly honked at on the roads by truck drivers and given the thumbs up sign of approval.
-I noticed smartphones pointed at me from passegers inside cars, either filming or taking a sneaky pic with waving hands and at many road side stops I was regularly approached by curious passers by.
+I noticed smartphones pointed at me from inside cars, either filming or taking a sneaky pic of me and at many road side stops I was regularly approached by curious passers by.

 I stopped at a beach side eatery one afternoon, on the Caspian coast.
 As I pulled up I caught the attention of some youths lounging near by.
-While I sat at a table and sipping at a hot drink the youngsters gathered around me and one by one politely asked questions.
+While I sat at a table sipping at a hot drink the youngsters gathered close and one by one politely asked their questions.
 What was the reason for my trip?
-What I had seen so far?
+What had I seen so far?
 What did I think of Iran?
 There were some particularly telling ones as well:

 In Pakistan it continued.
-An overnight stop in the village of Dalbandin on my way to Quetta, attracted a few locals to the guest house I was staying at.
-I was a foreigner and an opportunity for students to practice their English.
+An overnight stop in the village of Dalbandin on my way to Quetta (Baluchistan), attracted a few locals to the guest house I was staying at.
+I was a foreigner and an opportunity for for them to practice some English.
 So, converse we did.